Acuant/iOSSDKV11/README.md

 1. AcuantEchipPackage must be initialized in the previous step.

-1. This feature is only available in iOS version 13.
+1. This feature is only available in iOS version 13 and above.
 You will need to use the @available attribute to use methods inside module.

 1. Create an instance of Acuant Reader.
 Make sure this object does not get disposed while reading.